Irish government defeats challenge to turf plans

 The Irish government has defeated an opposition motion to stop plans to restrict the commercial sale of turf.

-The government won the vote by 72 votes to 64 after giving assurances that people would still be allowed to cut and save turf from boglands as they had traditionally done.
+The government won the vote by 72 votes to 64 after giving assurances that people would still be allowed to cut and save turf from boglands as they had done traditionally.

 The environment minister and leader of the Green Party, Eamon Ryan, had proposed a ban on the sale of wet wood, smoky coal and turf from September 2022.